 The following day, there I sat in a large, sparse room across the table from two senior immigration officials.
 Well, they too laughed at me when I told them about finding my family roots and writing about the journey on my site, even though I mentioned several times that I would be promoting Romania as a result.

 They also said that wasn’t a good enough reason but, instead of telling me to leave, the immigration officials asked me some questions and after discussing among themselves for a few minutes, they gave me a possible solution.
 They told me that I could find an organization to partner with, an organization that would be willing to sponsor me in exchange for me writing about them on my blog.
-If I could do this, I could obtain residency.
+If I could do this, I could actually obtain residency in a European country.

 Shaking their hands several times, I left the room and immediately started contacting everyone I knew in Romania.
 This was actually only three people, so I had to kindly ask these three people to please contact everyone they knew as well in order to try and find an organization that would be open to a partnership.